Cameroon vs Nigeria: TV channel, free stream, kick-off time, odds & match preview

 BETTING & MATCH ODDS

-Cameroon are 27/20 favourites to win, according to Nairabet , with Nigeria priced at 39/20 to overcome the Indomitable Lions.
-A draw is available at 23/10.
+Despite losing heavily in the last game, Cameroon are slight favourites to win at 8/5, according to dabblebet, with Nigeria priced at 13/8 to triumph.

-Click here to see the full list of markets available for the World Cup qualifier between Cameroon and Nigeria
+Click here to see all the markets available for the World Cup qualifier between Cameroon and Nigeria.

 GAME PREVIEW

-Theoretically, the Indomitable Lions have blown away their World Cup chance in Uyo but they will be out in full force to banish their sore memories.
+Theoretically, the Indomitable Lions blew their World Cup chance in Uyo but they will be out in full force to banish their sore memories.

 However, if their previous meeting in Godswill Akpabio Stadium is any indication of what is to come on Monday, there will be plenty of caution applied to proceedings.